 The Harlequin and Cannatonic strains are effective as far as managing arthritis pain is concerned.
 They offer instant relief to patients.

 This is one of the most typical chronic pain, for which marijuana doctors recommend cannabis.
-This condition is caused by damage to the somatosensory nervous system and is associated with abnormal pain or sensations resulting from non-painful stimuli.
+The pain management doctors (Physiatrists) are still recommending the treaditional methods to treat the pain.
+Neurogenic pain is caused by damage to the somatosensory nervous system and is associated with abnormal pain or sensations resulting from non-painful stimuli.

 Medical marijuana helps treat this type of pain because its THC and CBD compounds attach to cannabinoid receptors in the peripheral nervous system and the brain, thus alleviating pain.
 This is done with minimal side effects, which is why medical marijuana is the best choice for patients who are battling neurogenic pain.